getlantern/lantern-roadmap/lep/DRAFT/012_Pro_version_personal_server.md

 * It doesn't take into account the time taken to spawn a new server until it becomes functional.
 If it's too long, a notification system should be put in place, instead of a simple push/long-poll that seems to assume that the user will be in front of the UI waiting for the setup to be finished.
 A proper waiting UI could be a solution for this, though.

 An email-based Pro Server config file is proposed for this.
 The file can be directly shared to other Lantern instances or users and the sharing problem would be solved.
 The cost of this solution is obvious: it introduces a more manual setup.
 It is suggested however that the advantages outweight the disadvantages.

+The UI for this would be a file selector in the *Get Pro* menu, that the user can employ to open the file sent by Lantern.

 ## Sharing across devices and users